-WWE News & Rumors: Shinsuke Nakamura Injury Update, Potential Debut Month?
+WWE News And Rumors: Shinsuke Nakamura Injury Update, Potential Debut Month?

 WWE fans are continuing to wonder when they might see former NXT Champion Shinsuke Nakamura return to the ring, following his championship loss at NXT TakeOver: San Antonio.
 During his match against Bobby Roode, Nakamura was shown to have sustained a knee injury.
 Luckily for fans of the superstar, it appears it was not a serious incident and that Nakamura could be back to the show within the next several weeks.
-In addition to that, there’s still those ongoing rumors and discussion of when Nakamura might show up on either Raw or SmackDown Live for his main roster debut.
+In addition to that, there’s still those ongoing rumors and discussions of when Nakamura might show up on either Raw or SmackDown Live for his main roster debut.

 The injury occurred at the NXT TakeOver: San Antonio pay-per-view in a loss against Bobby Roode.
 At one point in the match, Nakamura was clutching his knee in pain, leading to the referee needing to check on his condition.
 Nakamura continued the match, but the injury proved to be too much for him, allowing Bobby Roode to win the NXT Championship.
 Following that match, Roode has appeared on NXT programming to celebrate his title win, while Nakamura was nowhere to be seen due to being hurt.

-While Nakamura was missing from Wednesday’s show, WrestleZone indicates that Nakamura won’t need surgery for the injury so he won’t be away much more.
+While Nakamura was missing from Wednesday’s show, WrestleZone indicates that Nakamura won’t need surgery for the injury so he won’t be away much longer.
 The site reported that WWE didn’t give a specific timetable for the former NXT champ’s return to the WWE Network show.
-Nakamura wasn’t part of the tapings for the Wednesday, February 8th or 14th episodes, so there is an expectation he’ll probably appear on the February 22nd episode in less than two weeks from now.
+Nakamura wasn’t part of the tapings for the Wednesday, February 8 or February 14 episodes, so there is an expectation he’ll probably appear on the February 22 episode in less than two weeks.
 The other speculation is that he’d obviously be going after a rematch with Roode for the NXT title.

 While the NXT star’s return to his regular program seems imminent, the bigger question is when Nakamura might finally debut on the main roster.
 In recent weeks, at least two NXT stars have made main roster debuts.
 Tye Dillinger appeared as the only NXT star in the Royal Rumble making his entrance at the No. 10 spot.
-Dillinger got involved in the action quite a bit but was eliminated several spots later.
+Dillinger got involved in the action quite a bit, but was eliminated several spots later.
 He’s yet to show up on either Raw or SmackDown Live and seems like he’ll be sticking around on NXT a bit longer.

 .@TripleH called out @WWERollins on #RAW … and had a surprise in store for #TheArchitect in the form of @WWENXT's @SamoaJoe! pic.twitter.com/2L5u14vd0y